MrNabet/Gtst_course/Day1_introduction.md

                      git push -u original master
                      git clone <your project link>

-[Introduction to ethical hacking]
+#[Introduction to ethical hacking]
 What is hacking?
-hacking is referred to exploiting system Vulnerabilities and compromising security Controls to goun Lunauthorized access to the system [Ethical hacking][flnds the weak points or loopholes BLOLCE hout Lockers [ bad ethics]
+hacking is referred to exploiting system Vulnerabilities and compromising security Controls to goun Lunauthorized access to the system [Ethical hacking][flnds the weak points or loop holes.

-In a computer. web application, or network and repor

-ts them to the organization] [Types OF LOLckers based on ethics]
+ [Types OF hackers based on ethics]

-white host Lauckers ( Good ethics)
+Black hat hackers [ bad ethics] white hat hackers ( Good ethics)
 Grey hat hackers [middle means)

-PAYS

-(Types of hackers, beesed on skull]
+[Types of hackers, beesed on skill]

-[Newbie/Noob) [ Don't have any knowledge about hack

-[Script kiddie) [aunskilled individuals who uses so

-ripts or programs Developed by others, primarly for mollicious purposes ]
+[Newbie/Noob) [ Don't have any knowledge about hack] [Script kiddie) [aunskilled individuals who uses scripts or programs Developed by others, primarly for mollicious purposes ] [Hacker] [perfectly skilled, less experience] [Elite/pro Hacker] ( perfectly stilled, more exper.)

-Hacker, C perfectly skilled less experience]

-Elite/pro Hacker ( perfectly stilled, more exper.)

-[why we Do learn hacking] To prevent Lackers from Bocinling OLCCESS
+[why we Do learn hacking]
+1.To prevent hackers from Blocking access.
 2. To cover Vulnerabilities.

-3. TO JOLFe guard the Douto
+3. TO safe guard the Data.

-4. To avoid security Breaches
+4. To avoid security Breaches.

+[Why? hack hapoens?]
-[WAY?
-Lack LoLpjoens?]
-ATTOLcEs=motive + method + VUIA
+ Attacks = motive + method + Vulenerability

 [Elements of Information security]

-Confiden +Low + Core From Disclosure)

-\Integrity [socke from alter or mood, F/COLHIO)

-·AVOLliecblity CAVOLIQLAR to Authorized use)

-[CIA trold]
+[CIA traid]

-(skills we need to be a hacker]
+[skills we need to be a hacker]
+[system adminstration]
 [programming
 [Networking
 [linux

 [phases of hacking]

 [Reconnaissance
 [scanning
+[gaining access
 [Mountaining Access.
-(Clearing Tracks or logs
+[Clearing Tracks or logs

-penteration His
+ [penteration testing]

-is a method of evoliuotion the Security Of on Informostion System of network by

-simulating an attack to] [ Find Vulnerability
+is a method of evoliuotion the Security Of on Informostion System of network by simulating an attack to] [ Find Vulnerability
+                                                                                                         [security measures

-[why we need pen Tes] [security measures
+[why we need pen Tes]                                                                                    [Documentation and Rep ort preporaction

-IdentiFICOLtion of threats
+[identification of threats]

-Documentation and Rep ort preporaction

-Security protection & Controls
+[Security protection & Controls]

-Assessment of organization's Security
+[Assessment of organization's Security]

-Evaluation of security.
+[Evaluation of security.]

-[Upgradation of Infrastructure
+[Upgradation of Infrastructure]

-[Types of pentesting] Black Box pen.
-I without prior knowledge).
+[Types of pentesting]

+ [Black Box pen.] [ without prior knowledge).
-[ test as an attacker]
+                   [test as an attacker]

-[White Box pen [ with prior knowledge]
+[White Box pen] [with prior knowledge]

-Ctest as Developer]
+                  [test as Developer]

-[Grey Box pen [with limited knowledge]
+[Grey Box pen] [with limited knowledge]

-[ test as anuser]
+                  [test as an user]

-Jobs with Ethical Hacking] Cyber Security Expert fweb panteration tester
+[Jobs with Ethical Hacking]

+ [Cyber Security Expert
+ [web panteration tester
+ [ Security Analyst
+[Internal and exernalt pentration tester.
-Security Anoslyst
+[Cyber Security Consultant

-Internal 2 ext pen tester.

-[Cyber Security Consultant [Network work Security tester Bug Bounty
+ [Network work Security tester
+[Bug Bounty